OracularIS/smartdevops/docs/usecases.md

 - This is because all data operations are ultimately executed through underlying MOCA commands, regardless of the interface used.

-- Whether you're inserting, updating, or deleting data, if it’s done through a command — it’s getting tracked.
+- Whether you are inserting, updating, or deleting data, if it’s done through a command - it is getting tracked.

 ---